Women Caring for the Land

 “Learning circles” are peer-to-peer meetings in which every women’s knowledge and expertise is of value.
 You are the expert on your own farmland — even if you don’t have all the answers yet!

-At our meetings, we spend time asking each women to tell the story of her farmland, and her goals and dreams for managing and passing it on.
+At our meetings, we spend time asking each woman to tell the story of her farmland, and her goals and dreams for managing and passing it on.
 This portion of the day is women only.
 We find that many women are more likely to feel most comfortable sharing in a group of peers.
-Online learning circles are provided in an attempt to replicate this experience.

 We bring conservation and transition specialists to you.